-Use your ISA allowance to invest up to $\mathfrak{L}^{11,280}$ tax efficiently each year with a lump sum from $\mathfrak{L}^{500}$ or regular savings from $\mathfrak{L}^{50}$ a month.
-You can also make additional lump sum top-ups at anytime from $\mathfrak{L}^{250}$ and transfer any existing ISAs to us whilst maintaining all the tax benefits.
+Use your ISA allowance to make an annual tax-efficient investment of up to £11,520 for the 2013/14 tax year with a lump sum from £500 or regular savings from £50 a month.
+You can also make additional lump sum top-ups at any time from £250 and transfer any existing ISAs to us whilst maintaining all the tax benefits.

-F&C Child Trust Fund ('CTF')
+F&C Child Trust Fund (CTF)